Ajith-te/fast-api-lcs-assessment/README.md

 project_id,title,description,status,assigned_to

 ## 🏁 Summary
-FastAPI backend following architecture, migrations, and background processing.
+FastAPI
+This project is a complete backend system built using FastAPI, implementing authentication, authorization, project-task management, and background CSV processing.
+It follows production-grade structure and clean coding practices